 2. Architecture and Design Creation

 Develop the architecture of a cloud-based inventory management system.
 Choose the most optimal technology stack.
-Define a set of features that should be implemented and third-party systems to connect with your IMS.
+Define a set of features that should be implemented, including native integrations, and third-party systems to connect with your IMS.

 Create the UI/UX interface of a new IMS.
 It should imply wireframes that outline interface components and placement.